 Practical endorsement - Double Award and Triple Award

 There are a number of required practical activities that must be undertaken by the students throughout the course.
-These replace the controlled assessment element of the old specification.
 The skills and knowledge developed from completing these practical activities will be assessed in the theory papers.

 Assessment - Triple Award